 This post contains affiliate links.
 You can read my disclosure policy here.

 This last Christmas we decided to get the boys each a magazine subscription.
 I’d heard amazing things about the kid’s magazines Cricket, Spider, and Ladybug.
 They are high quality magazines with no advertising – just beautiful stories, poems, and activities.
-I knew it was just what we wanted to get them, but it was a little pricey for our budget.
+I knew it was just what we wanted to get them.

 The boys were so excited when their magazines started showing up in the mail.
 Sean (2 1/2) got the Ladybug magazine (they also have a 0-3 years magazine called Babybug).
 We picked out Spider for Malcolm (4).
 Even though it’s targeted for slightly older kids, we wanted to get the boys each their own magazine.
 They end up sharing them, anyway, and we read the stories all together.
 Malcolm is even able to read parts of the stories from Ladybug.